Malachov/mypythontools/README.md

 ### sphinx-alabaster-css

 It's a good idea to generate documentation from code.
-If you are using sphinx and alabaster theme, you can use this css file for formatting.
+If you are using sphinx and alabaster theme, you can use this CSS file for formatting.

 Tested on readthedocs hosting (recommended).